GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 1. Ensure that your code has an appropriate set of unit tests which all pass.
 1. Submit a pull request!

+### How to run the tests

+1. You must install dependencies at the root of the `nodejs-docs-samples` directory.
+You can do so with `yarn` or `npm`:

+        npm install

+    or

+        yarn install

+    **Note:** Use `npm` *or* `yarn` exclusively, don't mix them.

+1. In a terminal, start Redis:

+        redis-server

+1. In another terminal, start `memcached`:

+        memcached

+1. In another terminal, run the unit tests from the root of the project:

+        npm test

+    or

+        yarn test

+    With code coverage:

+        npm run cover

+    or

+        yarn run cover

+1. Then run the system tests from the root of the project:

+        npm run system-test

+    or

+        yarn run system-test

+    With code coverage:

+        npm run system-cover

+    or

+        yarn run system-cover

+1. Or run all the tests at once:

+        npm run all-test

+    or

+        yarn run all-test

+    With code coverage:

+        npm run all-cover

+    or

+        yarn run all-cover

+### Run the tests for a single sample

+1. You must install dependencies at the root of the `nodejs-docs-samples` directory.
+You can do so with `yarn` or `npm`:

+        npm install

+    or

+        yarn install

+1. Change directory to one of the sample folders, e.g. `bigquery`:

+        cd bigquery/

+1. Run the tests (check the `package.json` file):

+        npm test

+    or

+        yarn test

+    or

+        npm run system-test

+    or

+        yarn run system-test

 ## Style

 Samples in this repository follow the [JavaScript Semi-Standard